 Instructor - Alterationist

-Marianna has been teaching high school level art for the last 7 years.
+Marianna has been teaching high school level art since 2007.
 Prior to teaching in the public schools she taught drawing and painting to children and adults at private art institutions in South Florida and San Francisco.
 Like many sewers, her grandmother gave her scraps of fabric to make doll clothes, but she did not own a machine until 5 years ago.
 Sewing has become an additional creative passion for Marianna and she enjoys teaching her passions to others.

 Marianna teaches beginning through intermediate students, including children over 7, pre-teens, teens and adults.
 She instructs beginner group classes and often oversees the Tuesday Evening Assisted Sewing Lab.
 She works with